- Embryo freezing

 The tanks that contain frozen embryos are monitored 7 days a week.
 Each tank gets a physical inspection daily, looking for problems or signs of problems.
 The quantity of nitrogen in the tank is assessed as a means of monitoring for a possible slow leak or an impending tank failure.
 The nitrogen in the tank is topped up daily, since it continuously evaporates at a slow rate.

 When to freeze embryos?

 Not all embryos are suitable for freezing, so only good quality embryos will be chosen to freeze.
-Embryos can be frozen at different stages of their development – when they’re just a single cell, at the two to eight cell stage or later in their development (called the blastocyst stage).
-Eggs and sperm can also be frozen with out fertilising.
+Embryos can be frozen at different stages of their development – when they’re just a single cell, at the two to eight-cell stage or later in their development (called the blastocyst stage).
+Eggs and sperm can also be frozen without fertilizing.

 What is the success rates of thawing frozen embryos?

 The process of thawing an embryo after cryopreservation has a relatively high success rate, and research suggests that women who use thawed embryos have good chances of delivering healthy babies.